f-droid/fdroid-website/_docs/FAQ_-_Client.md

 metadata.
 It has been evolving, inspired by [Debian](https://wiki.debian.org/SecureApt), [The Update Framework](https://github.com/theupdateframework/tuf/blob/develop/docs/tuf-spec.txt), and other things.
 You can read about details here: [Security Model](../Security_Model).

+### How can I hide F-Droid on my system?

+Sometimes you may want to hide F-Droid app for some reasons.
+F-Droid 1.x version has a function to change the app icon in the launcher to a calculator.
+A real calculator is opened from the icon and you can input a secret code to get F-Droid back.
+Sounds interesting, right?
+But if you long press on the calculator icon and open the app info, you can see the app name and the icon which are not changed.
+There is not too much an app can do to hide itself.
+But there are some alternative approaches which work better.
+Do note that these tricks can't trick a professional checker.
+If you really want to hide something, just destroy your device completely.
+Always choose the approach based on your _threat model_, there is no perfect approach for everyone.

+#### Hide the icon from the launcher

+Many launchers support hiding apps from the drawer.
+It's likely the stock launcher supports it.
+If it's not supported in the stock launcher, you can get one from F-Droid, e.g., the KISS launcher.
+In different launchers the UI is different.
+Generally you can choose some apps in the settings of the launcher and they won't show in the drawer.
+You can still add them to the home screen and remove them quickly.
+If the checker only checks the app list in the launcher, this approach works.
+But if the checker looks at the app list in system settings, then they can still find all the installed apps.

+#### Install the app in Private Space

+Private Space is a new feature added in Android 15.
+You can install F-Droid in Private Space and it won't be shown in the launcher nor the app list in the system settings when the Private Space is locked.
+But the checker can still force you to open Private Space though - if they can force you to open the phone in the first place.
+You can even hide the Private Space entry from the launcher so that it's not shown unless you input a keyword in the search bar.
+However, the current implementation in AOSP doesn't support custom keywords so if the checker knows this function, they can open Private Space pretty easily.
+Some custom systems support similar but more powerful functions, e.g., in some systems, you can set a different pin or fingerprint to open the Private Space from the lock screen directly.
+If your system support such functions, you can have a try.